 Year after year, no matter what I’m working on for my goals, I always hear how great my classroom management is.
 Year after year, someone is always being sent to my classroom to observe me.
 I’m not really sure what specifically I do.
 When they come in and ask me questions, I answer them, but to say what specific “program” I subscribe to – I just don’t have one.
 I guess I just have always tried to do these things here.

 1.)
-Everyday, I get to school early and be prepared.
+Every day, I get to school early and get prepared.
 I have noticed some other teachers that show up right when the bell rings, unlocking their door as the students line up outside their door.
 That doesn’t work for me.
 I need to be prepared and ready to go.
-If I’m ready, there’s no “play” time for the kiddos.
+If I’m ready, there’s no “playtime” for the kiddos.
 That leads me to my next point.

 3.)
-Set your rules, expectations, consequences, so on, all on the first day.
-I always set them a bit hard at first because I don’t know what group I have.
+Set your rules, expectations, consequences, and so on all on the first day.
+I always set them a bit hard at first, because I don’t know what group I have.
 I can always lighten up later.
-Don’t start the first day thinking we will just get to know one another and I’ll start the rules the next day.
+Don’t start the first day thinking, “We will just get to know one another, and I’ll start the rules the next day.”
 DO.
 NOT.
 DO.
 IT.
-Start them the first day and make sure everyone understands them.
+Start them the first day, and make sure everyone understands them.